brenno-calado/brenno-calado/README.md

 I'm a front-end developer student at Trybe!
 Currently working with BigBlueButton Open Source Web Conferencing at Handsfree Institute.
 I use React to commit changes.
-Right now I'm learning Redux, Meteor, Python and Sass.
+Right now I'm learning React Hooks, Meteor, Python and Sass.
 I have experience working with:
   * HTML :orange_book:
   * CSS :blue_book: